Divinity

 You will have access to support through:

-- The Student Advice Centre - provides support for application and Student Portal queries.
+- The Enquiry Hub - provides support for application and Student Portal queries.

 - An Online Tutor for every module - provides academic support through the VLE discussion forums and by email